 NOT ARY PUBLIC CERTIFICATION

 Doc.
 Date: # Pages:

-Notary Name: Judicial Circuit:
+Notary Name: Circuit:

 Doc.
 Description:

-(Stamp or Seal)
+Notary

-Notary Signature:
+Signature:

-Date:
+and the second se

-On this day of , 20, before me personally appeared DANILO F. AGSALOG, to me personally known, who, being by me duly sworn, did say that he is the Director of Finance of the County of Maui, a political subdivision of the State of Hawaii, and that the seal affixed to the foregoing instrument is the lawful seal of the said County of Maui, and that the said instrument was signed and sealed on behalf of said County of Maui by authority of its Charter; and the said DANILO F. AGSALOG acknowledged the said instrument to be the free act and deed of said County of Maui.
+On this \\\\\\, 20\\\, before me personally appeared DANILO F. AGSALOG, to me personally known, who, being by me duly sworn, did say that he is the Director of Finance of the County of Maui, a political subdivision of the State of Hawaii, and that the seal affixed to the foregoing instrument is the lawful seal of the said County of Maui, and that the said instrument was signed and sealed on behalf of said County of Maui by authority of its Charter; and the said DANILO F. AGSALOG acknowledged the said instrument to be the free act and deed of said County of Maui.